moosefs/moosefs/README.md

 MooseFS spreads data over several physical commodity servers, which are visible to the user as one big volume.
 For standard file operations MooseFS acts like ordinary Unix-like file system:

 * A hierarchical structure (directory tree)
-* Stores POSIX file attributes (permissions, last access and modification times)
+* Stores POSIX file attributes (permissions, last access and modification times, etc.)
 * Supports ACLs
 * Supports POSIX and BSD locks
 * Supports special files (block and character devices, pipes and sockets)